 - Security is not compromised– With all these benefits of cross-tenant synchronization, security is not compromised in this preview feature.
 Admins can further enhance security measures by leveraging Azure AD conditional access and cross-tenant access settings.
 These features allow for access to be granted based on specific conditions or limited to a particular group of users within the organization, ensuring optimal security.

-Characteristics of Cross-Tenant Synchronization in Preview
+Characteristics of Cross-Tenant Synchronization

 As we are now clear about the types of cross-tenant synchronization configurations, let us dig into their properties in this section.